barryclark/jekyll-now/_posts/2016-6-7-chromedevtools.md

 ---
 This are a set of web authoring and debugging tools built into Google Chrome.They give deep access to the internal workings of the browser and the websites to the developer.They are used to iterate, debug and profile site.

-There are 8 main groups available for the developer:
+There are 8 main groups available for the developer this are:**Elements, Resources, Scripts, Timeline, Profiles, Storage, Audits and Console.**
-1.Elements
-2.Resources
-3.Scripts
-4.Timeline
-5.Profiles
-6.Storage.
-7.Audits
-8.Console.

 ##Elements tools
 Allows the developer to see the web page as the browser sees it.
 This are _raw html, raw css styles ,document object model_ and manupulates them in real time.